 Spring-Summer '20- Red Moon Above Nuweiba

 The collection draws inspiration from the atmosphere, the mood and the psychedelics of the era, the music festival's graphic language, and the unique desert aesthetic of Sinai; the texture and tones of the sandy mountains, the style of the local Bedouins, their traditional patterns and symbols and the sun's discoloration of the rugs and textiles.
-The name of the collection is based on an article by the famous Israeli author Johnathan Geffen which was Published in the Israeli newspaper "Maariv" in June 1978.
+The collection's name is based on an article by the famous Israeli author Johnathan Geffen, published in the Israeli newspaper "Maariv" in June 1978.